Black-Owned Health and Wellness Businesses to Support Now and Always

 Granger Wootz/Getty Images

-Companies around the world are navigating new ways of serving their customers due to social distancing mandates brought on by the coronavirus pandemic.
-For Black business owners, the stress of day-to-day life -- not to mention everything that comes with keeping a business afloat -- is compounded by the outcry against police brutality, racial injustice and systemic issues following the tragic deaths of George Floyd and Breonna Taylor and too many others.
-It's the right time to support these business owners by shopping Black-owned whenever possible.
+Companies around the world have navigated to new ways of serving their customers due to social distancing mandates and other safety protocols brought on by the coronavirus pandemic -- and after nearly a year of unprecedented changes, owning a business looks entirely different than it did before.
+But for Black business owners, everything that comes with keeping a business afloat -- not to mention the stress of day-to-day life -- has been compounded by the outcry from last summer against police brutality, racial injustice and systemic issues following the tragic deaths of George Floyd and Breonna Taylor along with too many others.
+While the past year has no doubt shone a light on the importance of supporting Black businesses, Black History Month (which starts this February) adds a new layer, showcasing Black history, its culture, and its impact on America.
+And as you continue to educate yourself in the Black history and how it intertwines with that of America, you can also show your support for Black business owners by working with or shopping from Black-owned companies whenever possible.

-But don't just shop these Black-owned businesses today, or this month.
-Support them regularly, engage with them on social media and spread the word to your friends, family and peers.
+But don't just shop these Black-owned businesses today or during Black History Month.
+Support them regularly, engage with them on social media (you'll be surprised at the impact your likes, follows, and comments can make!) and spread the word to your friends, family and peers.
 Then seek out other minority-owned companies -- apps like Black Nation and Official Black Wall Street make this easy -- and repeat.
-(In addition to committing to discovering and supporting Black-owned businesses, you can donate to causes that move you, educate yourself through reliable sources and simply make your voice heard.)
+(In addition to committing to discovering and supporting Black-owned businesses, you can also donate to causes that move you, educate yourself through reliable sources and simply make your voice heard.)

 Below, meet some of the Black-owned health and wellness companies we support and the inspiring women and men behind them.